-For information about the supported operating systems, see "System Requirements" in the Identity Manager 4.0.2 Integrated Installation Guide.
+For information about the supported operating systems, see System Requirements for the Remote Loader in the NetIQ Identity Manager Setup Guide.

 1.2.3 Entitlements

 The SOAP driver supports custom entitlements for creating and automatically managing the relationship of identities to resource assignments.
 The driver uses a CSV file to map the target system permissions into corresponding resources in the Resource Catalog.
 If an administrator then assigns a resource to a user in the User Application or in iManager, that change is reflected in the target system and similarly, if the target system administrator makes a change to the user permission, that change is reflected in the Identity Vault and the corresponding resource is updated with permission assignment.